sophiazzw7/Implementation-of-Latent-Dirichlet-Allocation/README.md

 automatically extract the hidden topics within a huge amount of documents and further represent the theme of each document as an ensemble of topics.
 It is a three-level hierarchical Bayesian model, in which each item of a collection is modeled as a finite mixture over an underlying set of topics.
 Each topic is, in turn, modeled as an infinite mixture over an underlying set of topic probabilities.
 In the context of text modeling, the topic probabilities provide an explicit representation of a document.
-Due to the intractability of LDA posterior inference, many approximate inference techniques have been invented.In this study, We present efficient approximate inference techniques based on variational methods and an EM algorithm as well as a gibbs algorithm for empirical Bayes parameter estimation.
+Due to the intractability of LDA posterior inference, many approximate inference techniques have been invented.In this study, Two efficient approximate inference techniques are used here: EM algorithm and gibbs algorithm, for empirical Bayes parameter estimation.

 ## Development Environment
 * Language: Python3